Arabian-vACC/library/docs/aerodrome/dubai/gmc.md

 #### 4.3.6.1 Departure taxi procedures
 When departing from 12R, aircraft parked on aprons A, B, D, F and C shall be taxied via the shortest appropriate route to the standard departure holding points K3, K4 and K5 avoiding conflicts with other departing or arriving traffic.

 Aircraft parked on apron E and Q shall be taxied via the standard route to holding point N2.
-Before reaching N2, aircraft are transferred to AIR North for runway crossing.
+Before reaching N2, aircraft are transferred from GMC 2 to AIR North for runway crossing.

+After crossing, traffic is handed over to GMC 1.
 Aircraft then shall taxi via L3, then K to holding point K3, K4 or K5 as appropriate.

 Use of full-length holding points (K1, K2) shall require coordination with AIR and shall not be assigned unless requested for performance reasons.
 These aircraft shall be advised of possible delays due to runway dependency.

-Departing traffic shall not be issued taxi to holding points M
+Departing traffic shall not be issued taxi to holding points M4, M5B, M7B and M10B, as this interferes with the flow of arrival traffic on M.

+#### 4.3.6.2 Arrival taxi procedures

 <figure markdown>
 ![Taxi routings - 12 dual config (arrival bias)](img/OMDB 12 TITO AB.png)